etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/warehouse-management/analysis-tools.md

 ## Product Operations

 !!! info
     To be able to include this functionality, the Warehouse Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Warehouse Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=EFDA39668E2E4DF2824FFF0A905E6A95){target="_blank"}.
-For more information about the available versions, core compatibility and new features, visit [Warehouse Extensions - Release notes](https://docs.etendo.software/whats-new/release-notes/etendo-classic/bundles/warehouse-extensions/release-notes/).
+For more information about the available versions, core compatibility and new features, visit [Warehouse Extensions - Release notes](../../../../whats-new/release-notes/etendo-classic/bundles/warehouse-extensions/release-notes.md).

-This functionality allows you to **observe and analyze** in detail all the operations associated with the product selected.
+This functionality **centralizes of all the transactions** associated with the product selected allowing the visualization of every movement and actions such as goods shipment/receip line, tax original cost, unit cost, storage bin and many other related actions to the products.

-It includes the visualization of every **transaction, movement** and **actions** such as goods shipment/receip line, tax original cost, unit cost, storage bin and many other related actions to the products.
-This visualization facilitates the analysis and a complete understanding of the product operation performance.
+This centralization facilitates the analysis and a complete understanding of the product operation performance.

 ![alt text](../../../../assets/user-guide/etendo-classic/basic-features/warehouse-management/product-operations-0.png)